Agoric/documentation/main/zoe/guide/contracts/covered-call.md

 // Let's imagine that Bob wants to sell the invite for the call option.
-// He can create a swap to trade this invite for bucks. const bobSwapInvite = await zoe.makeInstance(swapInstallationId, {
+// He can create a swap to trade this invite for bucks. const bobSwapInvite = await zoe.makeInstance(swapInstallationId, keywords, {
   assays: harden([inviteAssay, bucksAssay]),
 });